Z-orgs/ParkingApp/README.md

 We are redesigning the view engine source files by lazy way.

-We have some bugs in detailU, detailV, editU and editV.
+We have some bugs in detailU, detailV.
 We will fix it after the frontend is done.